 He set down his helmet and walked over to Macey.
 "I don't need to reintroduce myself, do I?"

-She shook her head and walked pass him over to the plane.
+She shook her head and walked past him over to the plane.
 "Hey," He called behind her.

 Macey turned back and glanced at him.
 Caleb took off his motorcycle gloves before snatching the book Zach had given her from her hand.
 He opened it and saw a hole cut in the pages.
 He cursed under his breath in Japanese before turning away from her and pulling something out of the book.